Ian Taylor (footballer, born 1968)

 Ian Kenneth Taylor (born 4 June 1968) is an English former professional footballer and sports television pundit.

-He played as a midfielder and best known for his time at Aston Villa.
-A midfielder, he had a fifteen-year career in the Football League and Premier League, scoring 103 goals in 577 league and cup competitions.
-He made the move from non-league Moor Green to Port Vale in 1992.
-With Vale he lifted the Football League Trophy in 1993.
+A midfielder, he had a 15-year career in the Football League and Premier League, scoring 103 goals in 577 league and cup competitions.
+Before this, he had scored 67 goals in 235 matches playing Non-League football with Moor Green.
+He turned professional with Port Vale in 1992.
+With Vale, he lifted the Football League Trophy in 1993.
 His impressive performances earned him a place on the Second Division PFA Team of the Year in 1992–93 & 1993–94, as well as the club's Player of the Year award in 1993.
-He made a million pound move to Sheffield Wednesday in June 1994, and he was sold on for another million to Aston Villa later in the year.
+He made a million-pound move to Sheffield Wednesday in June 1994, and he was sold on for another million to Aston Villa later in the year.
 He lifted the League Cup and reached the FA Cup final with the club he had supported as a boy.
 In 2003, he signed with Derby County, helping the club to the Championship play-offs before signing with Northampton Town in June 2005.
-He helped the club to win promotion out of League Two in 2005–06, before he announced his retirement in April 2007.
+He helped the club to win promotion out of League Two in 2005–06 before he announced his retirement in April 2007.

 Playing career

+Moor Green

+Taylor attended Washwood Heath Academy from 1978 to 1984.
+He played for Municipal Officials and Shirley Crusaders and was a forklift trucker driver when he started his career with Southern League Premier Division side Moor Green.
+He scored 23 goals in one season with the club and scored 17 goals in the 1991–92 campaign.
+He had an unsuccessful trial with Birmingham City.
+He got a move into the Football League in May 1992 after scoring in Green's Midland Floodlit Cup final victory, when Port Vale paid the club £15,000 (this figure later rose to £25,000 due to instalments based on appearances).
+He was spotted playing for Moor Green against Burton Albion by Ray Williams, who had intended to scout Burton player Darren Roberts.
+Williams said that, "within 30 seconds I could see he had ability, pace and bravery" and that he demonstrated his character by playing on despite injury.
+Taylor scored 67 goals in 235 matches for Moor Green.